Zamuhrishka/ArduJTAG/examples/README.md

 | [BoundaryScanCommands](BoundaryScanCommands/BoundaryScanCommands.ino) | Runs a boundary-scan demonstration once, after its teaching profile and vectors have been configured. |

-> **WARNONG: Boundary-scan template**
+> ** WARNING: Boundary-scan template**
 >
 > [ExampleBoundaryProfile.hpp](BoundaryScanCommands/ExampleBoundaryProfile.hpp) contains **teaching opcodes and lengths, not a profile for a real chip**.
 Before running `BoundaryScanCommands`:
 >
-> 1. Replace the profile with the supported instructions, IR length and boundary register length from your device's documentation/BSDL.
+> 1. Replace the profile with the supported instructions, IR length, and boundary register length from your device's documentation/BSDL.
 > 2. Replace `initialValues` and `nextValues` with complete BSR vectors, including output-enable/control cells, appropriate for the board connections.
 > 3. Remove operations unsupported by the device and supply any required INTEST initialization or test clocks.
 > 4. Check the chain capacity and set `DeviceConfigured = true`.